stacksgov/sips/sips/sip-012-nft-metadata.md

     ;; Metadata of individual NFT
-    (get-meta (uint) (response (optional {name: (string-uft8 32), image: (string-ascii 256)}) uint)) )
+    (get-meta (uint) (response (optional {name: (string-uft8 32), image: (string-ascii 256)}) uint))

+    ;; Metadata of individual NFT (alternative version - to be discussed) (get-meta-ext (uint) (response (optional {name: (string-uft8 32), uri: (string-ascii 256), mime-type: (string-ascii 129)}) uint))
   )
+)
 ```

+## Specification for SIP-009 compliant smart contracts
+An NFT is defined in SIP-009. // TODO add link
+That standard defines a token URI that returns metadata.
+If this trait is implemented by a smart contract compliant to SIP-009, then the metadata returned by `get-token-uri` must match the returned metadata of `get-meta` function.

 # Using NFTs in applications